-In 2016, Edwards set the expectation that by 2023, all of our manufacturing facilities achieve certification against the internationally recognized ISO 14001:2015 Environmental Management System and ISO 45001:2018 Occupational Health and Safety Management System standards.
+In 2016, Edwards set the expectation that by 2023, all of our manufacturing facilities would achieve certification against the internationally recognized ISO 14001:2015 Environmental Management System and ISO 45001:2018 Occupational Health and Safety Management System standards.
+We have achieved this expectation.
 We allow new manufacturing plants three years from date of start-up to achieve these certifications.